 |View Item||View Item||View Item||View Item|

 Fishing styles are often learned behaviors.
-Many bears use the same techniques as their mother, plus others that they learn on their own.
-Some bears have mastered many styles, while other bears stick with the one that works.
-Bear watching in Alaska is extremely addictive and hypnotizing.
+Many bears use the same techniques as their mother and others that they learn independently.
+Some bears have mastered many styles, while others stick with the one that works.
+Bear-watching in Alaska is highly addictive and hypnotizing.
 The bears are fabulous.
 It’s hard to believe that these huge heavy animals can be so fast and agile.
-At Brooks River, you can observe many different types of fishing styles, including:
+At Brooks River, you can observe many different types of bear fishing styles, including:

 Stand and Wait

 Bears will stand on top of Brooks Falls and wait for sockeye salmon to jump close enough to catch in their mouths.
 This fishing technique is generally used by adult bears that can defend this fishing spot, but it is also used by some younger bears when space is available.
-This is a good technique to use when many salmon are jumping at Brooks Falls, but this spot is quickly abandoned when no salmon are jumping.
+This is an excellent technique to use when many salmon are jumping at Brooks Falls, but this spot is quickly abandoned when no salmon are jumping.
 Standing on top of the falls is precarious, however.
 Bears sometimes fall off, so they rarely shift position once they have established a place to stand.

 Sit and Wait